Skip to content

 Epididymo-orchitis is the inflammation of the epididymis (tube attached to each testicle) and testicles.
 It is usually caused by spread of infection.
 Treatment is with oral antibiotics for an average of two weeks.

-The infections that cause epididymo-orchitis, such as Gonorrhoea and Chlamydia are passed from one person to another during unprotected sex.
-This includes vaginal, anal and oral sex.
+STIs like Gonorrhoea and Chlamydia can cause epididymo-orchitis.
+These are passed from one person to another during sex without a condom.
+This can be vaginal, anal and oral sex.
+Urine infections can also cause epididymo-orchitis.

-Testicular pain and swelling are the most common symptoms of epididymo-orchitis.
-Some might also notice a discharge (liquid) from the tip of the penis, experience pain when passing urine and rarely, you may have a fever.
+You have pain or swelling of your balls (testicles).
+You have a discharge (liquid) from the tip of the penis or pain when passing urine (doing a wee).

-You can use the service finder to find a testing service near you.
+You can use the Service Finder below to find a testing service near you.

 Contraception Choices